wg-perception/capture/doc/index.rst

 This involves capturing a connonical view of said surface, and then it may be used to establish an object coordinate system, and perform segmentation.

 First capture an ORB template of your capture workspace.
-It should be take from an planar frontal view, and the center of the image should be filled by the plane.
+It should be taken from a planar frontal view, and the center of the image should be filled by the plane.
 Press 's' to save an image.
 The result will be placed in the directory given, e.g. my_textured_plane.
 Press 'q' to quit the template capture program.::